statechannels/statechannels/packages/nitro-protocol/docs/forcemove-and-nitro/force-move.md

 moverAddress = participants[turnNum % participants.length]
 ```

-The implication of this formula is that participants take it in turn to update the state of the channel.
+The implication of this formula is that participants take turns to update the state of the channel.
 Furthermore, there are strict rules about whether a state update is valid, based on the previous state that has been announced.
 Beyond conforming to the state format, there are certain relationships that must hold between the state in question, and the previously announced state.

 ### Core transition rules